paprikka/sonnet.io/src/site/posts/sit/index.md

 How did it go?

-{% pic "./imgs/feedback.png", "" %}
+{% pic "./imgs/feedback.png", "Screenshots of feedback and testimonials given by the users of Sit.
+The feedback is overall very positive and people seem happy that they had an excuse to rest for a few minutes.
+Most of the men commented asking if Sit could also provide additional features such as standing.
+I feel like they're missing the point." %}

-So far the users of _Sit._ “wasted” a combined few days’ worth of work by sitting down and doing nothing_._ Someone wrote a [short article](https://wtf.microsiervos.com/misc/sentarse-y-no-hacer-nada.html) about it, and I received warm comments from people who apparently needed to be distracted from their distractions.
+So far the users of _Sit._ “wasted” a combined few days’ worth of work by sitting down and doing _nothing_.
+Someone wrote a [short article](https://wtf.microsiervos.com/misc/sentarse-y-no-hacer-nada.html) about it, and I received warm comments from people who apparently needed to be distracted from their distractions.

 I put all of those wasted minutes together into one imaginary person.
 Imagine you sent someone you like on a spa vacation for a few days.
 Now imagine that that hypothetical person is a perfect sphere.

-{% pic "./imgs/ecce-homo.png", "" %}
-_A human_
+{% fig "./imgs/ecce-homo.png", "A large pink circle, with a tiny face in the middle.
+It has rosy cheecks." %}A human{% endfig %}

 Listen, I know it’s not rocket science, I know it’s a small thing.
 But knowing that somewhere, someone sat down, watched the grass grow and had time for themselves instead of doomscrolling or crafting a world-altering post on LinkedIn… It made me feel better and let me get out of my own head.
 We’re simple folk here, with simple, yet mysterious needs.